alphagov/wcag-primer/source/documentation/index.md

-# WCAG 2.0 Primer
+# WCAG 2.0 Getting started

+This document will help you get up to speed with WCAG 2.0 quickly and avoid common mistakes people make when creating or updating web content.
+You will find this really helpful if you design, build or create web content.

+This information will not allow you to reach full compliance, but it will give you the essential information you need to reach a high standard.
+Links are provided to further content if you want to achieve a higher level of compliance.

 ## What is WCAG?

-The [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/) explain how to make websites accessible to disabled and older people.
-The guidelines are written by accessibility specialists and disabled people at the [W3C](https://w3.org/).
+The [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/) explain how to make websites accessible for disabled and older people.
+The guidelines are written by accessibility specialists and disabled people at the World Wide Web Consortium [W3C](https://w3.org/).

-WCAG 2.0 helps make websites, documents and mobils apps accessible to people with:
+WCAG 2.0 helps make websites, documents and mobile apps accessible to people with:

 * Visual impairments, including people who are blind, partially sighted, and people with conditions like being colour blind
 * Hearing impairments, including Deaf people who use sign language, and people who are hard of hearing